ya3raj/dot-gitty/README.md

 ## For list of Urls
 python script.py ~/root/domains.txt -v

-## Make sur you use the -v command or else you will see an empty terminal!!!
+## Make sure you use the -v command or else you will see an empty terminal!!!